rkh/income-tax/readme.md

 * UN member states.
 * Overseas territories, outermost regions and colonies.
 * Some autonomous regions enjoying partial sovereignty, esp. if they have full autonomy over tax regime and collection (like Hong Kong).
-* States with limited but widespread recognition (like Taiwan, Kosovo, Palestine)
+* States with limited but widespread recognition (like Taiwan, Kosovo, Palest.ine)

 Things not considered separate countries:

 * Sovereign entities without any actual territory (The Holy See, Sovereign Military Order of Malta).
-* States with very limited recognition (like Northern Cyprus, South Ossetia)
+* States with very limited recognition (like Northern Cyprus, South Ossetia).
-* Scotland, Wales, England and Northern Island (they are collectively treated as one country)
+* Scotland, Wales, England and Northern Island (they are collectively treated as one country).
 * Unclaimed or heavily disputed territories.
+* Antartica.

 These decisions and differentiations are made to best model international income taxes and are not meant to convey any political opinion.